questdb/questdb.io/blog/2020-10-20-authentication-for-influx-line-protocol.md

 tags: [story]
 ---

-Line protocol is a simple and convenient way to add data points to QuestDB.
-Now with [autentication](/docs/reference/api/influxdb/#authentication) your end point is more secure.
+InfluxDB line protocol is a simple and convenient way to add data points to QuestDB.
+Now with [authentication](/docs/reference/api/influxdb/#authentication), your endpoint is more secure.

 <!--truncate-->